Non-Human Identity Observability Platforms: A Comprehensive Guide

 At their heart, NHI Observability Platforms provide a suite of essential capabilities:

 • Granular Access Controls: Fine-grained control over NHI permissions is crucial.
 You can define precisely what each NHI can access and do, minimizing the risk of privilege escalation.
 Think of it like setting up guardrails, ensuring NHIs stay within their designated lanes.
+This control directly contributes to observability by defining expected behavior against which deviations are measured.

 • Behavioral Analytics: By analyzing historical data, NHI Observability Platforms can establish baseline behaviors for each identity.
 Deviations from these baselines can indicate a potential security incident, allowing for proactive threat detection.
+This analytics capability is the core of "observability," providing insight into NHI actions.

 Consider a scenario where a cloud workload, an NHI, is responsible for backing up a database.
 An NHI Observability Platform would: